bindhosts/bindhosts/Documentation/hiding.md

 Recommendations:

 - if kernel is non-gki and kernel lacks path_umount, ask kernel dev to [backport this feature](https://github.com/tiann/KernelSU/pull/1464)
-- Install [ReZygisk](https://github.com/PerformanC/ReZygisk) as denylist handler
+- Install NeoZygisk or ReZygisk as denylist handler
-- OR if you use [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext), enable enforce denylist
+- OR if you use ZygiskNext, enable enforce denylist
-- OR you can install either [NoHello](https://github.com/MhmRdd/NoHello), [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases/) or [Zygisk Assistant](https://github.com/snake-4/Zygisk-Assistant)
+- OR you can install either NoHello, Shamiko or Zygisk Assistant on top of Zygisk Next
 - alternatively, just install [ZN-hostsredirect](https://github.com/aviraxp/ZN-hostsredirect/releases)

 ### Variants (MKSU, KernelSU-NEXT)

-- For MKSU, you can use [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases/)
+- For MKSU, same recommendations as KernelSU
 - For KernelSU-NEXT, hiding will just work (via mode 6)

 ### SuSFS